Jnez405/reading-notes/README.md

 # reading-notes
 ## Reading Journal for Code Fellow
+Hello, my name is Jesus Ordunez I am a 1st generation mexican american trying to be the best that I can be.

 **Growth Mindset** is putting in the effort to to develop a skill knowing that you are able to do it through constant hard work and a positive attitude.